-The Upper Kennebec Valley
+Destinations | Upper Kennebec Valley

-Rockwood and Mount Kineo
+Mount Kineo and Rockwood

 On the western side of Moosehead Lake is the lakeside village of Rockwood.
 This little town is an entry to the North Woods and the outdoor activities that have made the region famous.
 Camps, lodges, and cottages are all within easy reach of trails for use year-round.